Provide default bridges

 Also, for the record, I think that the one we talked to me about this feature is Isis from Tor who's maintaining BridgeDB.

-#16 Updated by intrigeri almost 4 years ago
+#16 Updated by intrigeri about 4 years ago

 Note that when seeing the first window displayed by Tor Launcher in the context of Tails for bridges users ("Tor Bridges Configuration"), a user has no way from inside Tails to get bridges.
 The documented ways to do that require using a non-Tails OS at this point.